edurant/edurant.github.io/misc/index.md

  * <a href="papers/" title="Abstracts and complete text of select papers">Papers</a>
  * MSOE student stuff
    * Business manager and Webmaster of the student newspaper, *Ingenium*.
-   * <a HREF="seed/">Senior design group</a> designed and built a user-friendly power supply in 1996-1997.
    * <a href="msoe-classes.html">Classes taken</a>